User Guide

 - The

-must be unique (case-insensitive) and should not already exist in the friends list.
+FRIEND_IDmust be unique (case-insensitive) and should not already exist in the friends list.

-cannot be changed after being set.
+Warning: FRIEND_ID cannot be changed after being set.
 Hence, make sure to use a FRIEND_ID

 you are sure about.